3mdeb/news-and-ideas/blog/content/post/2020-05-06-ipxe-https.md

 ## Future

-In the nearest future I will show you how to utilize the `imgverify` iPXE command used to verify downloaded images.
 This article is just a beginning.
 Our plan is to support booting TrenchBoot enabled images over HTTPS with image verification.
-In the next posts I will show you how to verify images and embed own iPXE scripts so stay tuned.
+In the series I will show you how to utilize the `imgverify` iPXE command used to verify downloaded images and how to verify images and embed your own iPXE scripts, so stay tuned.

 ## Summary